vaido-world/levelup-discord-bot/README.md

 a simple message `pong` should be given as a response.

+## Notices
+Remember, the original guide to creating and hosting a bot on Heroku had a mistake.
+`procfile` should be renamed to `Procfile`

 ## Notes
 Token can be found in https://discord.com/developers/applications/804719647601459250/bot
 This Token has to be added to **Settings** of **Config Vars** in **Heroku**